-At the same time as it becomes more outward-looking, BIFF will continue to hold to the vision of highlighting and supporting local films and filmmakers that has guided the festival since its inception.
+At the same time as it becomes more outward-looking, CBFF will continue to hold to the vision of highlighting and supporting local films and filmmakers that has guided the festival since its inception.
 Screen time will be allotted specifically for films with an island connection, and local films will be judged in their own category.
 Local filmmakers and film students are strongly encouraged to submit their works.
 In addition, the festival’s workshops will be aimed at empowering participants to create and market their own films.
-Festival organizers hope that BIFF will serve as an important resource for the local filmmaking community.
+Festival organizers hope that CBFF will serve as an important resource for the local filmmaking community.

 Highlights from the 2017 festival